 Prior to Social Velocity, Nell transformed the fundraising and marketing functions at KLRU, Austin’s PBS (public broadcasting) station.
 She raised $5 million annually, led a team of 15 marketing and fundraising professionals, and helped lead the station’s strategic planning process.
 She conceived, secured funding for and implemented a new development plan which increased annual revenue by $1.6 million, with double or triple-digit percentage growth in major gifts, membership, corporate support and online giving.
 These accomplishments led KLRU to 5 national PBS Awards for fundraising excellence.

 Previously, as Director of Development at the Capital Area Food Bank, she increased annual revenue by 40% to $2.5 million.
 Prior to that, Nell was a management consultant helping nonprofits create strategic, marketing, business and fundraising plans, launch earned revenue businesses, and develop their boards.

-Before earning her MBA from the Kellogg School at Northwestern University, Nell worked at PBS (public broadcasting) headquarters in D.C. managing $1 million+ corporate sponsorship accounts and strengthening PBS’s marketing initiatives.
+Before earning her MBA from the Kellogg School at Northwestern University, Nell worked at PBS (public broadcasting) headquarters in Washington, D.C. managing $1 million+ corporate sponsorship accounts and strengthening PBS’s marketing strategies.
 Prior to that, she led fundraising, marketing and board development efforts at the Oregon Children’s Foundation.